· 5 min read

 Filesystem and Networking Similarities

-While your filesystem and network don't seem to have much in common, in your operating system they do!
-When creating socket and connecting to a server, your operating systme also returns a file descriptor.
+While your filesystem and network don’t seem to have much in common, in your operating system they do!
+When creating socket and connecting to a server, your operating system also returns a file descriptor.
 Instead of open, you use the socket and connect calls instead.
 However, from that point forward the APIs are very similar in use.

 When calling read, you’ll receive the information on a socket.
 And when writeing data, you’ll send it over the network as well.
 Unlike your disk, a socket does not have an offset like a filesystem does.
 But the basic concepts of a file descriptor, reading, writing and closing are the same.